ernugraha/ernugraha-web-bak/_posts/2026-07-08-how-to-install-vs-code.md

 # Introduction

-As you know, VSCode documentation is SUCKS (for those who are too lazy to read).
+As you might know, VSCode documentation is SUCKS (for those who are too lazy to read).
 So I made this article for myself and my readers (if there are any), on how to install VSCode easily.

 ## Tutorial